prysmaticlabs/prysm/sharding/README.md

 $ geth sharding-collator --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

-If it is the first time the client runs, it deploys a new **SMC** into the local chain and establish a JSON-RPC connection to interact with the node directly.
+If it is the first time the client runs, it deploys a new **SMC** into the local chain and establishes a JSON-RPC connection to interact with the node directly.
 The `--deposit` flag tells the sharding client to automatically unlock the user’s keystore and begin depositing ETH into the SMC to become a collator.

-If the initial deposit is successful, the sharding client launches a **local, transaction simulation generator**, which will queue transactions into the txpool for the geth node to process that can then be added into collations on a shard.

-Concurrently, a user needs to launch a **proposer client** that starts processing transactions into collations that can then be “sold” to collators by including a cryptographic proof of an ETH deposit in their unsigned collation headers.
-This proof is a guarantee of a state change in the collator’s account balance for accepting to sign the incoming collation header.
+Concurrently, a user needs to launch a **proposer client** that starts processing transactions into collations that can then be offered to collators by including an ETH deposit in their unsigned collation headers.
 The proposer client can also be initialized as follows in a separate process:

 ```
 geth sharding-proposer --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345